Table of Contents

 - 1.8 8.
 WPS button on Router

 - 1.9 9.
 Go for wired Internet rather than using WiFi.

 The following tips are some simple steps everyone should take for wifi security.
 By securing your wifi home broadband router (Mi router in this case).
 For other routers, you can refer to the manuals.

 To set up and manage a router you’ll need to gain access to the admin controls.

-This is usually done by navigating to an IP address in a web browser (for example https://192.168.1.1), then enter a password.
+This is usually done by navigating to an IP address in a web browser (for example https://192.168.1.1), then entering a password.
 The steps vary for each model(in my case it’s 192.168.31.1).
 Instructions are available in the manual of the device manufacturer.
-The password must be complex, long(more than 8 characters) and strong consisting of alphabets (uppercase as well as lowercase), numbers, special character, etc. It is good practice to change your WiFi password every couple of months to secure your WiFi.
+The password must be complex, long(more than 8 characters) and strong consisting of alphabets (uppercase as well as lowercase), numbers, special characters, etc. It is good practice to change your WiFi password every couple of months to secure your WiFi.

 2. Change your network name (SSID)

 It is important to change your network’s default SSID name as it can give some details of your internet provider and type of modem/router.
 Even if it does not explicitly say your provider in the network name, many providers tend to use their default credentials.
 You can even hide your SSID.
 And every time you connect a new device you need to feed SSID as well as password to get connected.
 This extra layer moves you one step ahead for WiFi security.

 Many of us use a WiFi router that’s a few years old.
 It becomes very easy to forget about your working router.
 If you forget to update its firmware and perform overall maintenance on your network.
 As WiFi and internet technology are changing and upgrading over time, hackers and cybercriminals also keep ongoingly updated and always search for weak links.
 So, log in once a month at least in your router, and check for any firmware update available.
 Or you can change the update setting to automatic for updating your WiFi router automatically.
 This is a must for every router for increasing WiFi security.